• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Anémone

-In the photo above you can see its fruit, the achene.
+On the photo above we can see its fruit, the akene.
 Anemone comes from the Greek ἀνεμώνη, often interpreted as a derivative of ἄνεμος (anemos = wind current) which would mean “daughter of the wind”, because the wind carries away these seeds.